Right to housing: South Africa

 In South Africa, section 26 of Chapter Two of the Constitution establishes that "everyone has the right to have access to adequate housing".
 The Department of Human Settlements is tasked with implementing this mandate.
 Based on recent data, around 3.6 million South Africans still live in shacks or informal settlements (2013 data), while it is estimated that around 200,000 are homeless or living on the streets (2015 data).

+South Africa's Constitutional Court made the right to housing enforceable in the Grootboom case (2000), which found that the government's housing programme was unreasonable because it did not do enough for people in desperate need.
+The court ordered that the programme progressively realize the right of access to adequate housing within available resources.

 Based on a survey of human rights experts administered by the Human Rights Measurement Initiative in 2019, South Africa is doing only 69.6% of what should be possible at its level of income on the right to housing.